Welcome to 16til26*

 So, I did that, for about a year.

-Applying for college, graduating high school, eventually, finding a job, filing taxes, finding a place to live, finding a spouse.
-On top of that, you have to struggle with the negativity of being an angsty blooming adult, the whole “finding yourself” thing, the itch to change the world, trying to get out of slumps that routinely seem to drag you down every two months or so, etc., etc., etc..
+All looking forward to applying for college, graduating high school, finding a job, filing taxes, finding a place to live, finding a spouse.
+On top of that, you have to struggle with the negativity of being an angsty, blooming adult, the whole “finding yourself” thing, the itch to change the world, trying to get out of slumps that routinely seem to drag you down every two months or so, etc., etc., etc..

-Ages 16-26 is a huge and incredibly important period of time that is this massive behemoth of a thing to conquer.
-We all have some vague and muggy idea of what is yet to come, but a lot of us are shooting in the dark.
+Ages 16-26 is an incredibly important period of time that is a behemoth of a thing to conquer.
+We all have some vague idea of what is yet to come, but a lot of us are shooting in the dark.

-So, here I am!
+So, here I am.
 Attempting to shed some light on a formative and complex decade of our lives.
-I’ll continue doing the same thing I was before (while this was still a personal blog), sharing things I create and talking about myself.
+It’s still a personal blog.
 However, I’ll now, to the best of my ability, try to highlight milestones and obstacles that I believe a lot of people will eventually have to overcome.

 I’ll make mistakes; I’ll try to make the best of them, but most of all, I will learn from them.

-Mind you; my word is not gospel, and I am not the master-guru-overlord of all things of or relating to growing up and adulthood.
+Mind you; my word is not gospel, and I am not the harbinger of all things of or relating to growing up and adulthood.